General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 Purchase Escrow: The Complete Timeline

-From accepted offer to getting your keys, here is every step of the purchase escrow process.
+From accepted offer to getting your keys - every step of the 30-45 day process.

 1